cobbland/todo-list/README.md

 - Tasks and projects can be members of any number of tags, with tasks inheriting from their parent project
 - Tasks within projects are organized by tag
 - Tasks can be added to projects and tags at time of creation
-- If not assigned to a project, a task is part of an invisible default project
-- When a task is turned into a project, it is no longer part of its parent project
+- When a task is turned into a project, it is still part of its parent project
 - Tasks created within projects are automatically part of that project (inheriting its due date and tags by default)
 - Everything should be stored locally
  - See [the mdn documentation](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API) and [this freeCodeCamp article](https://www.freecodecamp.org/news/use-local-storage-in-modern-applications/)